wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 ## July 2023

-Starting July 3, 2023, Operations for Applications is a service on the VMware Cloud services platform.
-After this date, all **new** Operations for Applications subscriptions are onboarded to the [VMware Cloud services platform](https://console.cloud.vmware.com/).
-All **original** subscriptions, that means existing ones, remain as is until they migrate to VMware Cloud services.
+Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
+After this date, we support two types of subscriptions: Operations for Applications subscriptions **onboarded** to the [VMware Cloud services platform](https://console.cloud.vmware.com/) and **original** subscriptions.
+Original subscriptions are the existing ones and they remain as is until they migrate to VMware Cloud services.
 We are in the process of incrementally migrating original subscriptions to VMware Cloud services.

 {% include note.html content= "Currently, if your service is onboarded to VMware Cloud services, direct ingestion by using the Wavefront Output Plugin for Telegraf is not supported.
 For best performance, use a Wavefront proxy. " %}